If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 100 grams of chocolate (580 calories), compared to

 – It will spike your insulin.
 Insulin will then go into removing sugar from the blood.
-Part of this sugar will be used for momentary energy requirements.
-Part will get stored in your liver and muscles (if there is any space left).
+A part of this sugar will be used for momentary energy requirements.
+Another part will get stored in your liver and muscles (if there is any space left).
 The rest will be turned into fat and stored as body fat.
-Insulin will happily collect the fats in order to store them.
+Insulin will happily collect the fats to store them.
 (But isn’t triggered by them).

 This means that blood sugar has dropped after a few hours and you experience a “hunger” for carbs – which isn’t a real hunger but a craving induced by a sudden drop in blood sugar.
 Sugar drops if it was previously elevated.
 “I feel shaky.”

 – It will suppress the release of the hormone glucagon.
-This will prevent burning the excess body fat and puts the body into fat building mode.
+This will prevent burning the excess of body fat and put the body into fat-building mode.

 – It will raise glucagon which in the absence of carbs will have to start emptying the sugar stores in the liver and muscles.
 If you continue eating this way, then, after emptying the sugar stores, the body will have to use dietary and body fat.

-– Switching the body into fat-burning regime, instead of sugar-burning.
+– Switching the body to a fat-burning regime, instead of sugar-burning.

 – Growth hormone will increase along with all its benefits.

 The real question is what will the body do with the calories we eat.
-And what are the effects made by each one of the three types of calories.
+And what are the effects of each one of the three types of calories?
 The caloric deficit and caloric surplus theory does not differentiate between calories, i.e. their effects.

 .